Qazzquimby/thought-blog/thought-blog/content/posts/2025-04-18-universal-ai.md

 But that all relied on an extremely convenient mountain of expert data.
 What do you do if you're not so lucky?

 ## AlphaZero
-I think this one will be shorter?
+I think this section will be shorter?
 We already have our enhanced MCTS framework, and we just need to replace where we get the data from.
 We don't have experts anymore.
 We need to learn expert play in a cave with a box of scraps.
 Our AI needs to be the expert which it learns from.